TheLurkingDev/unity-character-movement/README.md

 # Character Movement and Object Persistence

 ## Character Movement
+The `PlayerMovementBase` class sets up shared base functionality for movement, animation, and audio related to movement, such as the sound of footsteps.

+### Inheriting From `PlayerMovementBase`
+`PlayerMovementBase` is an abstract class that must be inherited.
+The parent class must call to the `BaseStart()` method during its own `Start()`.

+In the `Update()` method of the parent class, if keyboard movement is detected, the parent class should ultimately utilize the `_transform.position` object found withn the base class to perform movement.
+Additionally, if movement is turn-based, calls to the base class methods `PlayWalkAnimationOnce()` and `PlayFootstepAudioClipOnce` should be called to play animation and associated audio respectively.
+Conversely, if movement is real-time, the methods `PlayWalkAnimation()` and `PlayFootstepAudioClipLooped` should be used.

 ## Object Persistence
 The `ObjectPersistenceService` class provides functionality for persisting data to either a json file or a binary file.
 To create a file that is not readable by a user, and therefore not editable, choose to persist to a binary file.
 Conversely, choose a json file if you want to allow the user to make changes to mod the game.